Skip to main content

 intermediate

-Managing multiple servers and monitoring systems
+Manage many servers and monitoring systems from one screen.

-Turning the terminal into an IDE
+Turn the terminal into an IDE.

-• IDE Layout: Vim/Neovim on the left (80%), terminal/test runner on the right (20%).
+• IDE layout — Vim/Neovim on the left (80%), terminal/test runner on the right (20%).

-• Context Switching: One session for "Backend", one for "Frontend".
-Switch instantly with Ctrl+b s.
+• Context switching — one session for "Backend", one for "Frontend"; switch instantly with Ctrl+b s.

-• TDD Loop: Use tmux send-keys from your editor to trigger tests in the adjacent pane automatically.
+• TDD loop — use tmux send-keys from your editor to trigger tests in the adjacent pane automatically.

 bash